I closed my eyes and blew out the candles and wished with all my might:

 Or maybe they thought it would become too emotional for me.

+But I read about successful authors who kept writing in spite of so many rejections.
 And so, in the face of all the negative advice, and without the encouragement which I craved, I plunged in anyway with this website.

 My readings led me through a winding path of links from one site to another, to more research than I knew existed.